-- 1. Read the installation and operating instructions contained in, Chapters 2 and 3, carefully, they are applicable in every use of this product. - 2.
-Decide which "task" you wish your Ultra 5 to perform for you and then configure the unit using "Ultra Wizard" as described in Chapter 4. - 3.
-Move directly to the appropriate chapter of this manual as listed below, for details on how to program Ultra 5 using the "Quick Set Up" Menu.
+- Read the installation and operating instructions contained in, Chapters 2 and 3, carefully, they are applicable in every use of this product. - Decide which "task" you wish your Ultra 5 to perform for you and then configure the unit using "Ultra Wizard" as described in Chapter 4. - 3.
+Move directly to the appropriate chapter of this manual, as listed below, for details on how to program Ultra 5 using the "Quick Set Up" Menu.

-Chapter Function / Task Chapter 5 Level/Volume Measurement of Level or Volume Chapter 6 Pump/Differential Control of Pumps or Differential measurement and Control Chapter 7 Flow Measurement of Open Channel Flow nysical ivaicai
+CHAPTER DUTY / TASK Chapter 5 Level/Volume Measurement of Level or Volume Chapter 6 Pump Control of Pumps Chapter 7 Flow Measurement of Open Channel Flow